cole-trapnell-lab/hooke/docs/advanced.md

 ##### Controlling for batch effects

-If the data was collected in multiple batches, you can also include a `nuisance model formula` and plot each experimental batch's kinetics.
+If the data was collected in multiple batches, you can also include a `nuisance_model_formula_str` and plot each experimental batch's kinetics.

 ```